ChromiaProject/ai-inference-extension/doc/User-Guide.md

 This extension uses the Hybrid Compute framework.

-## Custom subnode image

-Ensure you pick the AI extension image when leasing your container.
+You can either use the AI extension image when leasing your container or add the JAR extension to your container.

 ## Blockchain configuration